Pronouns: She, Hers

 How did you gain experience when you were a student?

-Principles of passion, purpose, and a philosophy of giving have always guided my path to meaningful work.
-During my undergraduate years, I immersed myself in experiences, from volunteering on campus and in the community to joining business clubs.
+My journey has always been guided by three principles: passion, purpose, and a philosophy of giving to others.
+During my undergraduate years, I leaned into opportunities that connected me with people and purpose.
+I volunteered both on campus and in the community, joined business clubs, and sought out hands-on learning experiences.
 My education emphasized experiential learning, which provided invaluable opportunities to develop leadership skills and practical knowledge through collaborations with other students, businesses, and campus departments.
 Initially focused on a corporate career in HR or as a training specialist, an internship in Admissions sparked my passion for helping others, leading me to pivot toward Higher Education.

 How did you become a career development professional?